bcurran3/ChocolateyPackages/choco-cleaner/readme.md

 Set it and forget it! **Choco-Cleaner** cleans up your Chocolatey installation every Sunday at 11 PM in the background so you don't have to be bothered with it.

-**Choco-Cleaner** is completely configurable, just edit `C:\tools\BCURRAN3\choco-cleaner.config` and set true/false for any grouping of file types you want to delete or not.
-License and log files default to false.
-This has been mandated to me for passing moderation.
-Everything else listed below is deleted by default.
+**Choco-Cleaner** is completely configurable, just run **Choco-Cleaner -EditConfig** and read the comments.
+Most options are enabled by default.

 **Choco-Cleaner deletes:**

 * .log files that are not the most current one (NOT default)
-* .zip, .rar, .iso, and various archive files left over from packages that forgot to delete them post install
+* .zip and various archive files left over from packages that forgot to delete them post install
 * .zip.txt and other archive-extensions.txt are lists of files that were extracted from an archive file for installation
 * .msi, .msu, and .msp are Microsoft intall packages left over from packages that forgot to delete them post install
 * .ignore files that are created to not shim executables during package install but not needed after shim operations are finished (This may change in a future version of Chocolatey.)